 (“Mathematics.”
 Oklahoma State Department of Education, 2020, sde.ok.gov/.)

 In fifth-grade social studies, scholars will examine the inheritance of the British system of government and the practices of constitutionalism, self-government, individual rights, representative government, and separation of powers established by our Founding Fathers.
 Studies begin with the British settlement of Virginia at Jamestown and conclude with an in-depth analysis of the principles of the Constitution of the United States.

 (“Social Studies.”
 Oklahoma State Department of Education, 2020, sde.ok.gov/).

-The performance expectations in fourth grade science help scholars formulate answers to questions such as: “What are waves and what are some things they can do?
-How can water, ice, wind and vegetation change the land?
-What patterns of Earth’s features can be determined with the use of maps?
-How do internal and external structures support the survival, growth, behavior and reproduction of plants and animals?
-What is energy and how is it related to motion?
+The performance expectations in fourth-grade science help scholars formulate answers to questions such as: “What are waves, and what are some things they can do?
+How can water, ice, wind, and vegetation change the land?
+What patterns of Earth’s features can be determined using maps?
+How do internal and external structures support the survival, growth, behavior, and reproduction of plants and animals?
+What is energy, and how is it related to motion?
 How is energy transferred?
 How can energy be used to solve a problem?”
-In the fourth grade performance expectations, scholars are expected to demonstrate grade-appropriate proficiency in asking questions, developing and using models, planning and carrying out investigations, analyzing and interpreting data, constructing explanations and designing solutions, engaging in argument from evidence and obtaining, evaluating and communicating information.
-Scholars are expected to use these practices to demonstrate understanding of the core ideas.
+In the fourth-grade performance expectations, scholars are expected to demonstrate grade-appropriate proficiency in asking questions, developing and using models, planning and carrying out investigations, analyzing and interpreting data, constructing explanations and designing solutions, engaging in arguments from evidence, and obtaining, evaluating, and communicating information.
+Scholars are expected to use these practices to demonstrate an understanding of the core ideas.